fivetran/great_expectations/docs/docusaurus/versioned_docs/version-0.18/oss/guides/validation/checkpoints/how_to_pass_an_in_memory_dataframe_to_a_checkpoint.md

 ```python title="Python" name="docs/docusaurus/docs/oss/guides/validation/checkpoints/how_to_pass_an_in_memory_dataframe_to_a_checkpoint.py add_dataframe"
 ```

-In both examples, `batch_metadata` is an optional parameter that can associate metadata with the batch or DataFrame.
+In both examples, `batch_metadata` is an optional parameter that can associate meta-data with the batch or DataFrame.
 When you work with DataFrames, this can help you distinguish Validation results.